Sherin-Chacko/School_District_Analysis/README.md

 #### 1. OVERVIEW OF THE SCHOOL DISTRICT ANALYSIS:

-The purpose of this anlysis is to replace the math and reading scores for Thomas High School with NaNs while the other details remain the same.
+The purpose of this anlysis is to replace the math and reading scores for Thomas High School with NaNs while the other details remain same.
 After the math and reading scores are replaced,  the school district analysis in this module is repeated and a report is created to describe how these changes affected the overall analysis.

 #### 2. OVERVIEW OF THE SCHOOL DISTRICT ANALYSIS: